Best Cities in America for Recovery Care Management

 New York City, New York

 New York City is a great place to be a recovering addict.
-There are 4,000 Alcoholics Anonymous meetings per week in the five boroughs alone, especially those catering to diverse populations, specifically the LGBT community.
+There are 4,000 Alcoholics Anonymous meetings per week in the five boroughs alone, especially those catering to diverse populations, specifically the LGBTQIA+ community.
 There are also meetings in different languages and those intended for diverse cultures, typical of the melting-pot dynamic in the city.
+When you need recovery care management, you need to feel like you are in a community that understands you.
+That’s why you need to find the right place for you.